 13. Wine is swimmable.

-There is a spa in Japan which allows you to swim in wine, tea and coffee.
+There is a spa in Japan that allows you to swim in wine, tea, and coffee.

 14. There’s a ‘wine triangle’.